conveyal/seamless-census/README.md

 We have already loaded LODES data from 2013, 2014, 2015, and 2017 in the S3 buckets `lodes-data`, `lodes-data-2014`, `lodes-data-2015`, etc.
 These buckets and their contents are publicly readable and requester-pays (i.e. accessing them will incur fees on your AWS account).
-The 2013 data lack Massachusetts, and uses 2011 data for Kansas, due to data availability.
+* The 2013 data lack Massachusetts, and uses 2011 data for Kansas, due to data availability.
-The 2014 and 2015 data do not have these problems.
+* The 2014 and 2015 data do not have these problems.
-The 2017 data exclude federal employees and use 2016 data for Alaska and South Dakota (see [LODES Technical Documentation 7.4](https://lehd.ces.census.gov/data/lodes/LODES7/LODESTechDoc7.4.pdf))
+* The 2017 data exclude federal employees and use 2016 data for Alaska and South Dakota (see [LODES Technical Documentation 7.4](https://lehd.ces.census.gov/data/lodes/LODES7/LODESTechDoc7.4.pdf))
-The 2018 data use 2016 data for Alaska WAC. (see [LODES Technical Documentation 7.5](https://lehd.ces.census.gov/data/lodes/LODES7/LODESTechDoc7.5.pdf))
+* The 2018 data use 2016 data for Alaska WAC.
+The 2019 data are missing WAC files for Alaska, Arkansas, and Mississippi (see [LODES Technical Documentation 7.5](https://lehd.ces.census.gov/data/lodes/LODES7/LODESTechDoc7.5.pdf)).

 ## Use in Conveyal Analysis